parallaxsecond/parsec-book/src/parsec_client/operations/README.md

 Find [here](service_api_coverage.md) the current level of support of those operations in Parsec.

-## Status Note

-This is preliminary documentation.
-It may be incomplete, and is subject to change without notice.
-Some operations are listed without being linked to documentation pages.
-These operations are not currently supported, but are intended for future roadmap.
-Only a small number of the PSA Crypto operations are supported in the current version.

 ## Core Operations

 Core operations are non-cryptographic operations supported by the core provider.
 Set the